Renormalisation of SMEFT bosonic interactions up to dimension eight by LNV operators: The RGEs

 \subsection{Divergences}

 The calculation of the divergences is the key step to determine the running of the Wilson coefficients.
 We have already shown in Section \ref{sec:theory} the 1PI diagrams whose amplitudes we need to compute for renormalisation.
-These divergent amplitudes are matched with those of the corresponding tree-level processes with dimension-8 vertices.
+These divergent amplitudes are matched with those of the corresponding tree-level processes with $d_8$ vertices.

-To do this, both the SMEFT and the dimension-8 effective Lagrangians are implemented in \texttt{FeynRules} \cite{Alloul:2013bka} models and the amplitudes are computed with the help of \texttt{FormCalc} \cite{Hahn:1998yk} and \texttt{FeynArts} \cite{Hahn:2000kx}.
+In order to do this, both the SMEFT and the $d_8$ effective Lagrangians are implemented in \texttt{FeynRules} \cite{Alloul:2013bka} models, and the amplitudes are computed with the help of \texttt{FormCalc} \cite{Hahn:1998yk} and \texttt{FeynArts} \cite{Hahn:2000kx}.
 The amplitudes are a sum of expressions that depend on the couplings and kinematic invariants (\textit{i.e.} a set of algebraically independent contractions of momenta and polarisation vectors).
 Equating the amplitudes for each process, we get a set of as many equations as unique kinematic invariants.
-The solutions of these equations are the divergences for the dimension-8 Wilson coefficients of the Green's basis operators, which we present here.
+The solutions of these equations are the divergences for the $d_8$ Wilson coefficients of the Green's basis operators, which we present here.\footnote{The divergences of classes $\phi^8$ and $\phi^6 D^2$ are cross-checked using \texttt{matchmakereft} \cite{Carmona:2021xtq}.}

 The absent coefficients are not receiving any contribution from LNV operators.